bartbutenaers/node-red-contrib-xterm/README.md

 The following settings can be adjusted, to customize the behaviour of the Terminal Input node:

 ### Command(s):
 Specify the command(s) that need to be executed in the terminal window .
-Multiple commands (each on a separate line!) can be added to create a script, as you can see in this demo:
+Multiple commands (each on a separate line!) can be added to create a *script*, as you can see in this demo:

 ![xterm_demo_input_multiple](https://user-images.githubusercontent.com/14224149/71563941-83a14000-2a98-11ea-8b6a-8255f71d6ae0.gif)